-Here's my guide to visiting Napoleon's Tomb at Les Invalides in Paris.
+Here’s my guide to visiting Napoleon’s Tomb and the Royal Chapel at Les Invalides in Paris.
 Napoleon is as splendid in death as he was in life.

 Napoleon, a Short Biography

 The Corsica-born Napoleon was one of the most formidable and colorful alpha men in French history.
-He rose rapidly in the ranks of the French Revolutionary Army during the late 1790s.
+Born in 1769, he rose rapidly in the ranks of the French Revolutionary Army during the late 1790s.

 In 1799, Napoleon came to power as first consul after overthrowing the revolutionary government.
 He tried to restore stability to the French government after the excesses of the French Revolution.